Game Management Unit 22

 Three Bar Wildlife area: Access is off Highway 188 from the Jake’s Corner area to the Roosevelt Dam.
 The areas behind Tonto Basin provide good visibility for locating moving deer along and in the canyons.
 Whitetail deer also inhabit these areas so be sure of your identification before shooting.

 Payson: Mule deer can be found all through the Tonto National Forest area around Payson.
 The main road into this area is the Control Road, FS Road 64, which crosses below the Rim from Pine to Indian Gardens.
 Mule deer can be found in all of the forested areas and pre-scouting is advised because of high activity in these areas.
 Locate waterholes in the area and look for sign of recent activity.

 Overview: Whitetail deer can be found in all habitat types occurring in Unit 22, from the semi-desert grassland areas through the ponderosa pine forests under the Mogollon Rim.
 However, most of the whitetail population occurs in the chaparral vegetation zones extending from the Four Peaks area northward to the Mogollon Rim.
 Generally, this zone is above 3,500 feet in elevation.

-Unit 22 has very minimal access problems occurring from private property issues like occur in many of the southern Arizona whitetail units.
+Unit 22 has very little access problems occurring from private property issues like occur in many of the southern Arizona whitetail units.
 The only access problems occur from the ruggedness and remoteness in some parts of the unit, like the Mazatzal Wilderness Area.
 In response to past fires and fire dangers, there may be access restrictions at certain times of the year.
 Prior to going a field, you should contact the appropriate Tonto National Forest Ranger District to inquire on present restrictions.
 As with any hunt, a scouting trip or two before your planned hunt will greatly increase your chances of filling that tag.